 Related UW Entities

-The Virginia Merrill Bloedel Hearing Research Center is a multidisciplinary center incorporating faculty in the School of Medicine, the College of Arts and Sciences, the College of Engineering, and the Department of Speech and Hearing Sciences.
-All told, sixteen University of Washington departments are represented here.
+The Virginia Merrill Bloedel Hearing Research Center is a multidisciplinary center incorporating faculty in the School of Medicine, the College of Arts and Sciences, the College of Engineering, and the Department of Speech and Hearing Sciences. seventeen University of Washington departments are represented here.

-Anesthesiology, Applied Mathematics, Bioengineering, Biology, Biological Structure, Electrical Engineering, Environmental and Occupational Sciences, Genome Sciences, Medical Genetics, Neurology, Otolaryngology-HNS, Physiology & Biophysics, Psychology, Psychiatry & Behavioral Sciences, Radiology, Speech & Hearing Sciences
+Applied Mathematics, Bioengineering, Biology, Biological Structure, Electrical Engineering, Environmental Health, Genome Sciences, I-Labs, Linguistics, Medical Genetics, Neurology, Ophthalmology, Otolaryngology-HNS, Physiology & Biophysics, Psychology, Radiology, Speech & Hearing Sciences